Kot Engenharia

 Figure 5: Position of the trolley wheel.
 [1]

-Once the visual inspections had been completed, Kot indicated that the best course of action in the case of the deviations observed would be to wait for the structural analysis Technical Report to verify the dimensioning of the elements.
-For the elements found to be within the expected parameters, a periodic inspection plan was indicated.
+Subsequently, upon completion of the visual inspections, Kot indicated that the best course of action regarding the deviations observed would be to await the Technical Report structural analysis to verify the sizing of the structural members.
+For the structural members found to be within the expected parameters, a periodic inspection plan was recommended.

 • Extensometry

-The extensometry analysis was carried out in several stages of commanded operation in which it was possible to evaluate the deformation at specific points in the structure.
-During the test, the crane was moved several times in order to calibrate the computer model with a standard load of known mass.
+Next, strain gauge analysis was performed at various stages of a controlled operation, which made it possible to evaluate the deformation at specific points on the structure.
+During the test, the overhead crane was moved several times in order to calibrate the computational model using a standard load of known mass.

 Figure 6 shows the graph containing the results obtained during extensometry.
 The information will be used in the structural analysis by finite element of the crane to calibrate the computer model.